st3w/neo/README.md

 ###
 **Q:** **neo** displays garbage characters on the screen.
 How can this be fixed?

 **A:** **neo** will attempt to use half-width katakana characters by default.
 You may not have a font installed that can display them correctly, or your terminal might not support Unicode well.
 Try "--charset=ascii" or changing your font.
-You may also need to use the "--mono" option to disable color.
+You may also need to use the "--colormode=0" option to disable color.

 ###
 **Q:** Colors aren't working.
 How can this be fixed?

 **A:** Make sure your terminal supports colors.
 Double check if you need to set the TERM environment variable to enable colors.
-You may want to try the "--16", "--256", or "--truecolor" options.
+You may want to try the "--colormode" option.

 ###
 **Q:** How do I disable the blinking characters?